maplibre/maplibre-native/design-proposals/2022-11-29-metal-port.md

 We found the following to be useful in WhirlyGlobe-Maply:
 - Allocate a Buffer of a certain size with or without an NSData object to be copied in
-- Allocate a Texture Buffer ofa certain size with or without an NSData object to be copied in
+- Allocate a Texture Buffer of a certain size with or without an NSData object to be copied in
 - Return a handle to describe what was allocated.
 If there's additional information, like a Heap, this is where to stash that.
 - If a given object is too large for the pre-allocated Heaps, just create it on its own
 - For a Drawable, reference the Heap and pass in the buffer offset as needed